olebole/irafdoc/doc/onedspec.specwcs.rst

   Many <b>onedspec</b> package tasks which are designed to operate on individual one dimensional spectra may operate on spatial spectra by summing a number of neighboring spectra across the dispersion axis.
-This eliminates the need to <tt>"extract"</tt> one dimensional spectra from the natural format of this type of data in order to use tasks oriented towards the display and analysis of one dimensional spectra.
+This eliminates the need to <span style="font-family: monospace;">"extract"</span> one dimensional spectra from the natural format of this type of data in order to use tasks oriented towards the display and analysis of one dimensional spectra.
 The dispersion axis is either given in the image header by the keyword DISPAXIS or the package
   <i>dispaxis</i> parameter.
 The summing factors across the
   dispersion are specified by the <i>nsum</i> package parameter.
-  See <tt>"help onedspec.package"</tt> for information on these parmaeters.
+  See <span style="font-family: monospace;">"help onedspec.package"</span> for information on these parmaeters.
   </p>
   <p>
   One dimensional spectra, whether from multispec spatial spectra, have